jcfreeman2/dont-readme/docs/packages/minidaqapp/Instructions-for-setting-up-a-v2.2.0--to--v2.4.0-development-environment.md

+# Instructions for setting up a v2.2.0  to  v2.4.0 development environment
 ### Steps as of 03-Mar-2021

 &#x1F53A;Note&#x1F53A; that there is now a script available that takes care of steps 2-5.
 That script is [here](https://raw.githubusercontent.com/DUNE-DAQ/minidaqapp/feature/SampleSetupScript/scripts/setup_mdapp_env_for_2.4.sh) (it's in the _minidaqapp_ repo, on the _feature/SampleSetupScript_ branch, in the _scripts_ subdir).